-Program Description: Curricular Overview of the Doctorate of Education Program for Health Professionals
+Program Description: Curricular Overview of the Doctorate of Education Program with an emphasis on Health Professions Education

-- 1. Master's degree (36 hours); Eligibility for transfer of master's credits will be determined by Dean of Graduate Council.
+- 1. Master's degree (36 hours); Eligibility for transfer of master's credits will be determined by Associate Dean for Academic Affairs.

 - 2. Cognates (6)

 - a.
-Leadership
+Leadership in Educational Organizations; or Legal Issues in Education

 - b.
 Academic Integrity

 - 3. Research Tools (9-12)

 - a.
 Students must demonstrate expertise in both qualitative and quantitative research methods.
 Students should have multiple experiences in designing, conducting, interpreting, and communicating research.
 Research tools should also include educational measurements and evaluation, computer-assisted analysis, and research methodologies.

 - 4. Major Study (18 hours minimum.
 It is understood that some students may need more than 18 hours to achieve outcomes.)
-Classes are listed below or through appropriate substitute courses approved by the advisor.

 - a.
 Education coursework

 - Teaching and Learning Theories

+- Curriculum Design and Program Planning

 - Teaching and Learning Concepts

-- Strategies for Educators
+- Assessment & Evaluation Strategies for Educators

 - Dissertation Readings

 - Seminar in Doctoral Studies

 - b.
 Research Proposal